pitch-workplace-for-recruitment

 • Encourage movement throughout your space with interconnecting stairs, lobbies, and high activity zones that draw teams together.

-• Promote good health: consider offering healthy snacks for your team and visitors, or even hosting fitness classes.
+• Promote good health: consider offering healthy snacks for your team and visitors, or even hosting fitness classes with the help of a personal trainer app.

 Engage employees from the first interview.